 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its liquid financial assets including cash and receivables.
+The Company's credit risk is primarily attributable to its liquid financial assets including cash and cash equivalents, and receivables.
 The Company limits exposure to credit risk on liquid financial assets through maintaining its cash with high-credit quality financial institutions.

-The majority of the Company's cash is held with major Canadian based financial institutions.
+The majority of the Company's cash and cash equivalents is held with major Canadian based financial institutions.
+The Company considers credit risk with respect to the receivables to be minimal.